Xzdes/axleLLM/docsforLLM/02_manifest_deep_dive.md

 # AxleLLM: Manifest Deep Dive

 **Objective:** This document is the definitive technical reference for all files within the `manifest/` directory.
-Use it to understand the precise syntax, properties, and capabilities of each section.
+It provides the precise syntax, properties, and capabilities of each architectural layer.

 ---